rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 - For Mac, launch JUMPWorkbench-mac.sh
 - an improved script for unix exists: JUMPWorkbench-unix2.sh

-further notes
-. can be found on our wiki: www.openjump.org
+Further notes can be found on our wiki: www.openjump.org

-. to Unix/Linux users:
-  a) use chmod +x to make the *.sh script executable
-  b) users of looks extension: should place all the jar files from looks-extension directly into /lib/ext instead of a subdirectory
+Users of looks extension should place all the jar files from looks-extension directly into /lib/ext.

 Startup options
 -----------------
 Several startup options are available, either for the Java Virtual Machine, or for the OpenJUMP core.
-To change them, edit the startup scripts
-accordingly:
-- For windows users, edit the line beginning by "start javaw".
+To change them, edit the startup script accordingly, editing the line beginning by "start javaw".
-- For Linux/Unix/Mac users, edit the line beginning by "java".

 Java VM options (a complete list can be found in the Java VM documentation) -Xms defines the allocated memory for the virtual machine at startup.
 Example: -Xms256M